SEI-R-4-26/Installfest_Mac/README.md

 You should see a node version listed.

-## Installing VsCode
+## Installing VSCode

-VsCode is going to be our text editor of choice throughout the course, it provides us with a wonderful environment to run and test our code.
+VSCode is going to be our text editor of choice throughout the course.
+It provides us with a wonderful environment to run and test our code.

-To install VsCode, execute the following in your terminal:
+To install VSCode, execute the following command in your terminal:

 ```sh
 brew install --cask visual-studio-code